pact-foundation/pact-jvm/provider/spring/README.md

 ```

 #### JUnit5
-You actually don't need to dependend on `pact-jvm-provider-spring` for this.
+You actually don't need to depend on `pact-jvm-provider-spring` for this.
 It's sufficient to depend on `pact-jvm-provider-junit5`.

 You can set the port to the `HttpTestTarget` object in the before method.